awsdocs/amazon-kendra-developer-guide/doc_source/API_DisassociateEntitiesFromExperience.md

 The request accepts the following data in JSON format\.

  ** [EntityList](#API_DisassociateEntitiesFromExperience_RequestSyntax) **   <a name="Kendra-DisassociateEntitiesFromExperience-request-EntityList"></a>
-Lists users or groups in your AWS SSO identity source\.
+Lists users or groups in your IAM Identity Center identity source\.
 Type: Array of [EntityConfiguration](API_EntityConfiguration.md) objects
 Array Members: Minimum number of 1 item\.
 Maximum number of 40 items\.
 Required: Yes